leocampos/jira-extractor/README.md

 1. Download jira-extractor.jar
 https://github.com/leocampos/jira-extractor/blob/master/jira-extractor.jar?raw=true

-2. Write a config.properties in the same directory as the jar
+2. Write a config.properties in the same directory as the jar, WRITE IT IN UTF-8

 jira_url=https://your.jira.url